Contiki: Low-power operation

 Many Contiki systems are severely power-constrained.
 Battery operated wireless sensors may need to provide years of unattended operation and with little means to recharge or replace batteries.
 Contiki provides a set of mechanisms to reduce the power consumption of systems on which it runs.
 The default mechanism for attaining low-power operation of the radio is called ContikiMAC.
 With ContikiMAC, nodes can be running in low-power mode and still be able to receive and relay radio messages.

 Simulation

-The Contiki system includes a sensor simulator called Cooja, which simulates of Contiki nodes.
+The Contiki system includes a sensor simulator called Cooja, which simulates Contiki nodes.
 The nodes belong to one of the three following classes: a) emulated Cooja nodes, b) Contiki code compiled and executed on the simulation host, or c) Java nodes, where the behavior of the node must be reimplemented as a Java class.
 One Cooja simulation may contain a mix of sensor nodes from any of the three classes.
 Emulated nodes can also be used to include non-Contiki nodes in a simulated network.

 In Contiki 2.6, platforms with the TI MSP430 and Atmel AVR microcontrollers can be emulated.